Dan Spivey: Return to World Wrestling Federation (1995)

 Spivey rejoined the WWF in June 1995, adopting the name "Waylon Mercy" in a character based on Robert De Niro's portrayal of Max Cady in the 1991 remake of Cape Fear.
 Like Cady, he had jet black hair, wore white attire with a Hawaiian shirt, and sported several strange tattoos, including one of a dagger on his forehead (Spivey's were temporary).
 The character was introduced through a series of vignettes that always had Spivey speaking in a calm yet sinister manner.
 In the final vignette before premiering the character in-ring, Spivey predicted that soon, "Lives are gonna be in Waylon Mercy's hands," a phrase that would later feature in his entrance music.

 Spivey portrayed a heel despite his character acting as a peaceful southern gentleman outside the ring.
 Waylon would shake the hands of the fans and thank them for coming to see him wrestle, his opponent, and even the referee before his matches.
 However, once the bell rang, he became vicious, insincerely apologizing for actions such as kicking or choking a downed opponent.
 Mercy's finishing move saw him apply a sleeper hold as he revealed a wide-eyed, insane expression.
 Once the bell rang, he would return to his "peaceful southern gentleman" act.

 Mercy was pushed upon his debut with victories over numerous enhancement talents (including a young Jeff Hardy), as well as established stars such as Bob Holly, The 1-2-3 Kid, and Doink The Clown.
 Soon after, he competed in matches with the top faces of the WWF at the time, such as Bret Hart, Razor Ramon, and WWF World Heavyweight Champion Diesel.
 Spivey's only pay-per-view appearance as Waylon Mercy came at In Your House 3, where he lost to Savio Vega.
 Spivey defeated Diesel by countout in his last televised match on September 26 (aired October 14).
 His last match was a win over Bob Holly in Cologne, Germany on October 10.
-He retired from WWF in October 1995.
+He retired from the WWF in October 1995.

-Retirement (Since 1995)
+Retirement (1995–present)

 Spivey retired in 1995 due to injuries.
 After retiring, he briefly attempted to forge a career as a fashion model.
 He went on to work for Spivey Underground Utility Construction Company, a construction company owned by his family.

 In 2014, Windham Rotunda revealed that his character of Bray Wyatt was given to him by Spivey who was attending the WWE Performance Center at the time and shares a number of similarities with the Waylon Mercy character.

 On August 1, 2015, Spivey, at age 62, returned to the ring for Dory Funk Jr.'s !BANG! promotion.
 Spivey and Funk won a 10-man Japanese Banzai match.

 Spivey also voiced Mercy the Buzzard in Bray Wyatt's Firefly Funhouse segments in 2019, as the puppet was based on Waylon Mercy.

+On May 9, 2026, Spivey was shown and acknowledged in the crowd at Backlash.